-All financial assets except for those at FVTPL are subject to review for impairment at least at each reporting date to identify whether there is any objective evidence that a less than one year. financial asset or a Group of financial assets is impaired.
+All financial assets except for those at FVTPL are subject to review for impairment at least at each reporting date to identify whether there is any objective evidence that a financial asset or a Group of financial assets is impaired.
 Different criteria to determine impairment are applied for each category of financial assets, which are described below.